scipy-conference/scipy_proceedings/papers/david_shupe/david_shupe.rst

-Another critical speed improvement was in pre-fetching static copies of the Gaia DR1 catalog and storing these in the LDAC FITS format, in a static area, to be available as static catalogs for SCAMP.
+Another critical speed improvement was in pre-fetching static copies of the Gaia DR1 catalog and storing these in the LDAC FITS format, in a static area, to be available as static catalogs for *Scamp*.
 We did not use astroquery but instead a custom TAP query to our IRSA archive, using astropy.io.fits to write out each file.